ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 ## Testing and debugging HTTP cache

-it's important to test your code in an environment which is as similar as your production environment as possible.
+It's important to test your code in an environment which is as similar as your production environment as possible.
 That means that if only are testing locally using the default Symfony Reverse proxy when your are going to use Varnish or Fastly in production, you're likely ending up some (bad) surprises.
 Due to the symfony reverse proxy's lack of support for ESIs, it behaves quite different from Varnish and Fastly in some aspects.
 If you're going to use Varnish in production, make sure you also test your code with Varnish.
 If you're going to use Fastly in production, testing with Fastly in your developer install is likely not feasible (you're local development environment must then be accessible for Fastly).
-Testing with Varnish instead will in most cases do the job.
-But if you need to change the varnish configuration to make your site work, be aware that Varnish and Fastly uses different dialects, and that .vcl code for Varnish V6.x will likely not work as-is on Fastly.
+Testing with Varnish instead in most cases does the job.
+But if you need to change the varnish configuration to make your site work, be aware that Varnish and Fastly uses different dialects, and that .vcl code for Varnish V6.x doesn't likely work as-is on Fastly.

 This section describes to how to debug problems related to HTTP cache.
 	In order to that, you must be able to look both at